wamwiki/wamwiki.github.io/content/en/docs/Contribution guidelines/_index.md

 Hugo takes **Markdown** or **HTML** pages, applies a theme, and wraps everything up into a website.

-We prefer to write documentation pages in **R-Markdown** so that we can easily combine text, equations, R-code and R-output.
+We prefer to write documentation pages in **R-Markdown / Quarto** so that we can easily combine text, equations, R-code and R-output.
-We then knit the **R-Markdown** pages into **Markdown** so that Hugo can use them.
+We then knit the **R-Markdown /Quarto** pages into **Markdown** so that Hugo can use them.

 All submissions, including submissions by project members, require review.
 We use **GitHub pull requests** for this purpose.
 Consult